jh3nd3rs0n/jargyle/README.md

       externalClient.socks5.usernamePassword=USERNAME:PASSWORD
           The username password to be used to access the external SOCKS5 server used for external connections

+      externalClient.ssl.enabled=true|false
+          The boolean value to indicate if SSL/TLS connections to the external SOCKS server for external connections are enabled (default is false)

+      externalClient.ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[...]]]
+          The space separated list of cipher suites enabled for SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[...]]]
+          The space separated list of protocol versions enabled for SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.keyStoreFile=FILE
+          The key store file for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.keyStorePassword=PASSWORD
+          The password for the key store for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.trustStoreFile=FILE
+          The trust store file for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.trustStorePassword=PASSWORD
+          The password for the trust store for the SSL/TLS connections to the external SOCKS server for external connections

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)